samelstob/notes/management-notes/algorithms/stanford.md

 * Ballparking
   - Back of the envelope calculations
-  - "In the era of computers it's easy to get distanced from numbers - punch numbes into formulas and not have intuition of whether what comes out is the right number, whether that number makes sense, whether that number is grounded, whether that number is an order of magnitude off."
+  - "In the era of computers it's easy to get distanced from numbers - punch numbers into formulas and not have intuition of whether what comes out is the right number, whether that number makes sense, whether that number is grounded, whether that number is an order of magnitude off."
   - "Do some predictions, do some time trials, do some more sketching on your